irasanchez/obsidian-quickchart-helper/README.md

 ### Obsidian Publish support

 Because the visualizations are not made using DataView or a similar plugin that relies on codeblocks, these visualizations are compatible with Obsidian Publish.

+### Privacy

+After seeing a forum post about wanting more explicit privacy notices for plugins:

+- This plugin does NOT keep any data for any purpose.
+- This plugin DOES distribute your data to QuickChart.io in order to use its data visualization features.
+Please refer to their privacy policy.